Benton Museum of Art: Collections

 The museum oversees several notable public artworks on Pomona's campus, including The Spirit of Spanish Music by Burt William Johnson (1915), Prometheus by José Clemente Orozco (1930), Genesis by Rico Lebrun (1960), and Dividing the Light by James Turrell (2007).
 A statue by Alison Saar, Imbue, is located in the museum's courtyard; it depicts the Yoruba goddess of childbirth, Yemọja, carrying a large stack of pails on her head.

-Some of the collections also include exhibitions from Alia Ali (September 1, 2020 to June 25, 2022).
-The series is called Love and is a major installation at the museum.